The Pipeline¶

 You feed your .dsm file plus a Kibo template to the kibo CLI.
 Kibo is

-the code generator; the template determines the target language and runtime.
+the code generator; the template pack determines the runtime.

-For the dsviper world, that template is kibo-template-viper, which emits a
+For the Viper C++ / dsviper world, that template pack is kibo-template-viper, which